Edward Hopper "Ground Swell"

 36 3/16” x 50 1/16” (91.9 x 127.2 cm

 Corcoran Gallery of Art in Washington DC

 Among the many marine images that Edward Hopper painted during his long career, Ground Swell is particularly loaded with meaning because of events at the time of its making (1939).
-Shortly afterward was the entry of the United States into World War II (1941) and event which many people in America saw coming because of rising international tensions between the traditional Western powers against the alliance of Germany, Italy and Japan.
+Shortly afterward was the entry of the United States into World War II (1941) an event which many people in America saw coming due to years of rising international tensions between the traditional Western powers against the alliance of Germany, Italy and Japan.

 [This work was transferred from the Cocoran to the National Gallery of Art when the NGA took over the Corcoran collections.
 The piece is now on display in the American section of the main National Gallery of Art building on the National Mall, Washington DC.]